OxRAMSociety/RobotArm/Tutorials/6_MoveIt/MoveIt_Basics.md

 files into your active moveit workspace `src` folder.

-Then, use whichever version of `catkin_make` or `catkin build` you have been using to remake your moveo packages.
+Then, use whichever version of `catkin_make` or `catkin build` you have been using to remake your moveit workspace.

 To run the arm, instead of the previous `demo.launch` commands, instead run: